Donan-Camerlynck/Endjinn/README.md

-# Endjinn is a game engine starting from Minigin made for the Howest DAE course programming 4
+# Endjinn is a game engine starting from Minigin
+Made for the Howest DAE course programming 4

 ## Minigin description: